ltreiman/The-consequences-of-AI-training-on-human-decision-making/README.md

-# consequences_of_AI_training
+# Summary

-This is the repository for my paper, "The consequences of AI training on human decision making".
+This repository contains resources for my paper, *The Consequences of AI Training on Human Decision-Making*.
+It includes:

+- **Data**: Anonymized data used in the paper.
+- **Analysis**: R scripts for all experiments, including a helper function.
+- **Experiments**: Zip files for each experiment, coded using jsPsych (JavaScript, HTML, and CSS).